 When I committed my life to Christ and when I became an official member of my church, I was asked to make a commitment towards restraining from sin and following the teachings of Christ.
 I don’t know what it was like for others, but I had to say “I will” or “I do” to a few different proclamations including “Do you renounce sin and the devil?” and “Do you commit your life to follow Jesus?” and things of that nature.

-So yes, we are called to renounce our sinful ways.
+Yes, we are called to renounce our sinful ways.
 Did I stop sinning?
 I don’t think I could find a font big and bold enough to express the way I want to yell “OF COURSE NOT.”

 We all know sin isn’t something that just goes away, no matter how much you try, because the point is we are fallible and only Jesus can wash away our sins and yadda yadda yadda it’s all basic Christian 101 stuff I’m not using the tiny font again but you get the idea.

-So both you and I do not become perfect just because we enter into the kingdom.
+Both you and I do not become perfect just because we enter into the kingdom.
 And our failure to do that does not preclude us from being both accepted in and re-accepted in again and again no matter what choices we make.

 BUT I know you’re gonna say, what if you actively choose to do something others declare is a sin but you personally continue to do with wild abandon?
 What if you continue pursuing “sexually shameful” acts and refuse to apologize for them or ask Jesus for forgiveness???